 - Integrity and confidentiality: Secure candidate data with technical and organisational measures.

-Choosing a Lawful Basis for AI in Recruitment
+Choosing the Right Lawful Basis for AI in Recruitment

 Choosing the correct lawful basis is one of the first GDPR decisions recruiters must make.
 For most recruitment activities you will rely on one of these bases:

 Transparency is not optional.
-Candidates must know when AI influences hiring and how decisions are reached.
+Candidates must know when AI influences hiring and how decisions are reached, especially when following a step-by-step checklist for the new EU hiring rules.

 Practical steps include: